Panorama City Crime Rate Trends — Los Angeles

 Panorama City is a central San Fernando Valley neighborhood organized around Van Nuys Boulevard and Roscoe Boulevard, between Van Nuys and Pacoima.
 Anchored by the Panorama Mall, the former General Motors Van Nuys plant site, and the Roscoe Boulevard commercial strip.

-Eight categories moved in Panorama City this March — five ran below trend in the current month, and three registered as sustained structural shifts across the trailing 12 months.
-The overall shape is a broad, multi-category decline across both property and violent crime, not a single outlier pulling the numbers down.
+Eight categories moved in Panorama City this April — five ran below trend in the current month and three registered as sustained multi-year structural shifts.
+The overall shape is a broad, deep decline across both property and violent crime, with no spikes or rare events anywhere in the mix.

 Notable signals 5